OSADP/OpenAWAM/field_node/instructions.md

 Here is a script that can do it (adapted from http://wiki.debian.org/HowTo/ChangeHostname):

 This script is meant to be run from the device.
 Run as root, and be sure to reboot afterward.
 The script takes one parameter, which is the new hostname.
 If the default (or current) hostname is not "raspberrypi", then edit the script to replace "raspberrypi" with the actual hostname.

+Contact the author for a different version of the script which can be run on a Linux computer other than the Raspberry Pi.

 ------------------------